Reviews You Can Rely On

 • Patagonia Powder Town Bib - We tested both the bib and pant versions of the Powder Town.
 Though we liked them both, the pant version is warmer (the version we tested has insulation), and we found the pants slightly more comfortable than the bibs.
 That said, if bibs are your jam, and you're looking for a shell pair, the Powder Town Bib is well-constructed and features watertight zippers.

 • Norrona Lofoten Gore-Tex Pro Pants - Norrona makes high-end ski gear that has yet to let us down.
-Sure, we'll admit that an $800 pant is absolutely unnecessary for those spending a handful of days at the resort each year, but if you're a dedicated skier (and one who dips frequently into the backcountry), the Lofoten provides the protection and features you need for big days out in inclement weather.
+Sure, we'll admit that an $800 pant is unnecessary for those spending a handful of days at the resort each year, but if you're a dedicated skier (and one who frequents the backcountry), the Lofoten provides the protection and features you need for big days out in inclement weather.

 • Burton Avalon Bib - This is a stylish bib that looks and feels great on the ski hill.
-They didn't wow us in our water resistance test (the zippers aren't watertight), but for those bluebird days when you're looking for a comfortable bib, this is an affordable one that will get you out on the slopes with minimal fuss (and minimal wallet strain).
+They didn't wow us in our water resistance test (the zippers aren't watertight), but for bluebird days when you're looking for a comfortable bib, this is an affordable option that will get you out on the slopes with minimal strain on your wallet.

 Conclusion